grassetg/barauto-back/README.md

 # barauto-back

 Backend of the barauto IOT project
+The connection to the database is made at startup.

+## How to launch

+Run : `npm start`

 ## Made by